 - 1/4 cup raw walnut pieces

-- Pinch salt optional
+- Pinch of fine sea salt

-In a food processor (small size, if you have it), puree the dates, cocoa powder, walnuts, 2 Tablespoons of the coconut, and salt (if using) on high.
+- In a food processor (small size, if you have it), puree the dates, cocoa powder, walnuts, 2 Tablespoons of the coconut, and salt (if using) on high.
 Process until a mass forms.

-Portion out approximately 1 heaping tablespoon scoops of batter and roll between your palms into a tight ball.
+- Portion out approximately 1 heaping tablespoon scoops of batter and roll between your palms into a tight ball.
 Set aside.

-Store truffles in an airtight container in the fridge or at room temperature for up to a week.
+- Store truffles in an airtight container in the fridge or at room temperature for up to a week.